 Words, have the power we give to them.
 One time a man told me, “Go fuck yourself!” and I had never heard that expression before…; so, even though I’ve sensed it was a bad thing, it didn’t truly hurt me; and I thought, “You mean, you want me to masturbate?
 I just did it before I saw you!”
 (Iny weeny teeny weeny shriveled little short dick man; sing!)

-Once upon a time, in 1977, a woman handed a new born baby to another woman and said “the mother cannot keep her.”
-At 37 years old, I found out that’s how the story of my life begins.
+Once upon a time, at the end of the world ….
+A woman handed a new born baby to another woman and said “the mother cannot keep her.”
+At 37 years old, I found out that’s how the story of my life began.
 For all I know, I could be Superman’s secret cousin, from Jupiter… and you’d be the first one to know the truth (just, don’t blow up my cover)

 I played field hockey since a very young age, until I got hit really hard on my face when I was seventeen.
 After recovering, I went back to the game one day … but I kept running after the ball covering my face; the coach took me off the game yelling, “get out!
 I cannot have a player with fear in the field!”
 I left and never went back.
 I also did figure skating and I fell down hard countless times; this coach always told me, “It’s ok… We all hit the floor more than once.
 Take a break.
 Come back when you’re ready” At